brando130/CSharp_NN/README.md

 # bnn
-Simple neuroevolution of feedforward neural networks through genetic algorithms
+Simple neuroevolution of feedforward neural networks through a genetic algorithm in C#.

 This project is my attempt to implement the ideas in Such, et. al 2017 (Uber AI Labs) https://arxiv.org/abs/1712.06567